ABOUT KATE BERNAL

 When the C-section was done, the doctors moved her down to a recovery room.

 “Who’s going to take care of my baby?
 So many women have had babies.
-And I’m the one who didn’t have a chance to take care of my baby and protect them”, she thought to herself.
+And I’m the one who didn’t have a chance to take care of my baby and protect them”, she thought.
 She started hearing voices, so she thought people were crying for her.
 Then, she heard someone asking if she wanted to hold the baby girl.
-“Am I not dead?”, she thought.
+“Am I not dead?” she thought.

-Before my parents chose my name, my nickname was Smiley because I smiled all the time.
+Before my parents chose my name, my nickname was Smiley because I always smiled.

-Also, there’s this urban legend that I was a bit manipulative when I was a baby.
+Also, there’s this urban legend that I was a bit manipulative as a baby.

 Every night, as soon as I started coughing, my parents would move me to their bed.
 Unfortunately, a doctor suggested that my mom stop doing that.
 And that was the end of my strategic plan.
 I guess my risk management plan was lacking.